badman74/Binaries/sgminer_v5_0/doc/configuration.md

 ### hamsi-expand-big

-Sets SPH_HAMSI_EXPAND_BIG for X13 algorithms.
+Sets SPH_HAMSI_EXPAND_BIG for X13 derived algorithms.
 Values `"4"` and `"1"` are commonly used.
 Changing this may improve hashrate.
 Which value is better depends on GPU type and even manufacturer (i.e. exact GPU model).

 *Available*: Global